reab5555/Steam-Purchase-Prediction/README.md

 ### 2. **Sentiment Analysis**
    - Script: [`sentiment_analysis.py`](./sentiment_analysis.py)
    - A pre-trained Hugging Face model (`distilbert-base-uncased-finetuned-sst-2-english`) deployed on AWS SageMaker is used to analyze the sentiment of game reviews.
-   - Sentiment scores are added to each review, which are later used in predicting game purchases.
+   - Sentiment scores are added to each review, which are later used in predicting future game purchases.
 The processed data is saved back to S3 in Parquet format.

 ### 3. **Purchase Prediction Model Training**
    - Script: [`train.py`](./train.py)
-   - A gradient-boosted tree classifier (GBTClassifier) from XGBoost is trained using features extracted from the reviews and the sentiment analysis results.
+   - A gradient-boosted tree classifier (GBTClassifier) from XGBoost is trained using features extracted from the reviews and sentiment analysis results.
-   - The model predicts whether the user will make a purchase based on their review behavior, and the accuracy of the model is evaluated using metrics like AUC (Area Under the Curve).
+   - The model predicts whether a new user will make a purchase based on the behavior and sentiment of other users who have already reviewed the game.
+   - The accuracy of the model is evaluated using metrics like AUC (Area Under the Curve).
    - The trained model is saved to S3 for future inference.

 ### 4. **EMR Cluster Management**